JUROR QUESTIONNAIRE – Complete Online using your computer, tablet, laptop or mobile (cell) phone.

-- Call the juror hotline at 703-228-0533.
-Enter the Candidate ID printed on your summons and your birth date, and follow the instructions to confirm your receipt.
+- Call the juror hotline at 703-228-0533, Enter the Candidate ID printed on your summons and your five digit zip code, and follow the instructions to confirm your receipt.

 - Use your Candidate ID and birth date to update your profile with your email address, phone number and occupation.
 The Court relies on up-to-date contact information to provide updates to jurors during their service.

 After 5:30 p.m. on the business day before your jury duty term begins:

 - Check the Juror Website or call the juror hotline to find out whether you should report for service on your summoned date.

 - If a date and time shows, promptly report as instructed, typically to the Jury Assembly Room on the 10th floor of the courthouse at 1425 N. Courthouse Rd.

-During an emergency or severe weather conditions, the Court will notify you as long as your Profile on the Juror Website contains up-to-date contact information (a current email address or phone number).
+During an emergency or severe weather conditions, the Court will notify you as long as your Profile on the Juror Website contains up-to-date contact information (a current email address or cell phone number).
 You also can also check your local news station for Court closings.